EvaWang2020/Real-Estate-List-Scrape-Clean-Transform-Load/README.md

-This repo explains how to scrape real estate list data using multiple spiders/crawlers, clean and transform the collected data, and load the data into a database.
+This repo explains how to scrape real estate list data using multiple spiders/crawlers, clean and transform the collected data, and load the data into a database or a Excel file.
 It also explains how to run python scripts automatically every day.
 Different approaches will be covered and compared.

 Repo main documents: